 The partnership will enhance the support available to children, young people and families across the county, providing help during antenatal, post birth, and early years stages, and right throughout school life.
-Due to the current Coronavirus epidemic, the service will not be fully operational at this time, but will include Family Hubs in each of our local districts, and will offer family and parenting groups supporting all aspects of physical and mental well-being for children, young people and their families.
+Family Hubs are in each of our local districts, and will offer family and parenting groups supporting all aspects of physical and mental well-being for children, young people and their families.
 We will also work really closely with schools and other community groups supporting young people and parents.

 The new offer includes a new Starting Well website which we are pleased to say is now live.
-It will be developed more over the coming months, but initially includes lots if information to support families during the current challenges as a result of Covid-19.
+It includes lots of information to support families.
 There are also links to wider information on a range of issues, from infant feeding through to supporting a young person’s mental well-being.

 North Worcestershire Community Safety Partnership deliver a range of community safety initiatives whilst work alongside partner agencies to achieve the vision of keeping North Worcestershire a safer place to live, work and visit.
 Offering help and advice on: Anti-Social Behaviour, Child Sexual Exploitation, Online Safety, Drug and Alcohol, Domestic Abuse, Nominated Neighbour Scheme, Hate Crime, Home Security and the Safe Place Scheme.
 Collaboration of: Safer Bromsgrove, Safer Redditch and Safer Wyre Forest.